MonikaGhadge25/Sales_Data_Analysis/README.md

 - Google Colab

 ### 📊 KPIs
-- Total Sales, Total Profit, Profit Margin
+- Sales & Profit by Category
-- Monthly Sales Growth
+- Sales by Region
-- Top Products and Regions
+- Top 10 States by Profit
+- Discount vs Profit Scatter Plot
+- Correlation Heatmap

 ### 💡 Insights
 Technology category has the highest sales and profit.